 Uwe Brandenburg holds a PhD from Bristol University.
-He is the Managing Director of the Global Impact Institute as of July 1st 2017 and Associate Professor for Regional Cooperation and Impact of Higher Education at the Universitat Rovira I Virgili, Tarragona, Spain.
+He is the Managing Director of the Global Impact Institute as of July 1st 2017 and visiting professor at the ESCP Business School at their campus in Berlin.
+He also was Associate Professor for Regional Cooperation and Impact of Higher Education at the Universitat Rovira I Virgili, Tarragona, Spain (2017-2021).
 Previously, he was a managing partner at CHE Consult Berlin and CHE Consult Prague (2013-2017), worked as a project manager at CHE Consult and CHE (2006-2012) and headed the International Office at the Humboldt-Universität zu Berlin for (1997-2005) and the International office at the Technical University in Cottbus, Germany (1994-1997).

 Uwe was the head author and team leader for various major studies on impact and assessment such as the Erasmus Impact Study (2013-14) and the follow-up EIS Regional Analysis (2016) the European Voluntary Service Impact Study (2016-17), the InHoPe Project – funded by the German BMBF on internationalisation of administrative staff (2014-17), the IMPI project (Indicators for Mapping and Profiling Internationalisation) (2009-12), and also lead a number of advisory projects in the fields of mobility, internationalisation, controlling, strategy development, organisation development, diversity management, benchmarking, and quality control (EMQT, IMS2020, various Tempus projects).
 He has published widely on financing models for studying abroad, international education systems (inter alia on China with ca. 95,000 downloads to date), foreign marketing, internationalisation, EU projects regarding benchmarking, internationalisation, and Change Management at European universities.
 He is specialising in effect measurement in general and in effects of mobility in particular.
 Uwe was an elected member of the General Council of the European Association for International Educators (EAIE) and currently serves as an elected member of the Convocation Court of the University of Bristol.
 He was a core expert to the IAU (International Association of Universities) and to the Ad Hoc expert group on internationalisation.
 Uwe has more than 20 years professional experience in internationalisation and project leadership.
 He holds a British Masters’ Degree in Political Science and a German Masters’ Degree in Islamic Studies (Arabic and Turkish).
 Besides English – native speaker level – he is also fluent in Spanish as well as French and speaks Arabic and Czech.